SpencerMichaels/locdown/README.md

 optional arguments:
   -h, --help            show this help message and exit -b BITRATE, --bitrate BITRATE
                         Desired bitrate, in kbps.
 Can be 128 or 320.
 Defaults to 320.
   -p, --print           Print stream URLs instead of opening them.
 ```

 ### Scrape mode

 ```
-usage: locdown scrape [-h] [-s] [-d DEST] recording [recording ...]
+usage: locdown scrape [-h] [-s] [-r] [-j] [-d DEST] recording [recording ...]

 positional arguments:
   recording             The recording(s) to scrape.

 optional arguments:
+  -h, --help            show this help message and exit -s, --shallow         When scraping an artist's details page, only use the
+                        recording information available on that page; don't fetch the full details for those recordings.
+  -r, --artist-dirs     Save artist information as a directory containing
+                        individual JSON files for each recording, rather than the default of a single JSON file.
-  -h, --help            show this help message and exit -s, --save-json       Save individual JSON data files for each recording instead of printing.
+  -j, --save-json       Save individual JSON data files for each recording
+                        instead of printing.
   -d DEST, --dest DEST  Destination directory for downloaded data files.
+Use
-Use with the -s flag.
+                        with the -s flag.
 ```

 ### Download mode

 ```
-usage: locdown download [-h] [-d DEST] [-b BITRATE] [-t] [-a] [-p] [-s]
+usage: locdown download [-h] [-d DEST] [-b BITRATE] [-t] [-a] [-p] [-j] [-r]
                         [--disclaimer]
                         recording [recording ...]